benbuzz790/bots/ROADMAP.md

 We're not building in isolation.
 The bots project should be a *citizen* of the broader AI ecosystem, not an island.
 This means:

 - **MCP Integration**: Our tools should be accessible to anyone using Claude Desktop, Cursor, or any MCP-compatible client.
 Conversely, our bots should be able to use the hundreds of MCP servers already published.
-This isn't just about compatibility—it's about network effects.
+This isn't just about compatibility--it's about network effects.
 Every MCP server we can connect to multiplies our capabilities without writing a single line of integration code.

 - **OpenTelemetry for Observability**: Print statements scattered through code are a symptom of development without proper instrumentation.
-OpenTelemetry isn't just about removing print statements—it's about building production-ready software that can be monitored, debugged, and optimized in real-world deployments.
+OpenTelemetry isn't just about removing print statements--it's about building production-ready software that can be monitored, debugged, and optimized in real-world deployments.
 When something goes wrong at 3 AM, structured traces and metrics are the difference between hours of debugging and minutes.

 - **LiteLLM for Provider Expansion**: Rather than manually implementing each new LLM provider, we leverage LiteLLM's unified interface to support 100+ providers instantly.
-This isn't laziness—it's recognizing that provider APIs are commoditizing, and our value lies elsewhere.
+This isn't laziness--it's recognizing that provider APIs are commoditizing, and our value lies elsewhere.

 #### 2. **Maintain Our Core Differentiators**